Elementary Programs Director Job Description

 • Create annual program budget.
 Implement approved budget through program spending and ensure spending aligns with the limits set for each category.

-• Manage the day-to-day detailed aspects of programs in alignment with the organization’s strategic plan.
+• Develop programming that supports the leadership development and academic success of elementary school students within the Leadership Pipeline.
+Manage the day-to-day detailed aspects of programs in alignment with the organization’s strategic plan.

 • Responsible for gathering both qualitative and quantitative data to use in evaluating the program’s success in achieving the goals outlined in the strategic plan.